-Acting Chief Chuck Wunder and Lt.
-Jeff Palmer Co-Liaisons
+Citizen Corps Committee - Acting Chief Chuck Wunder & Lt.
+Jeff Palmer, Co-Liaisons

 The Citizen Corps provides GVC liaison among the Green Valley area first responders.
-These include Green Valley Fire District, Rural Metro Fire Department, Pima County Sheriff’s Department and Sahuarita Police Department, each of which provides a member on the committee.
-Citizen Corps supports Greater Green Valley Community Emergency Response Team (CERT), Sheriff’s Auxiliary Volunteers (SAV), Sahuarita Volunteers in Police Service (VIPS), amateur radio associations and local civic groups.
+These include Green Valley Fire District, Pima County Sheriff’s Department and Sahuarita Police Department, each of which provides a member on the committee.
+Citizen Corps supports Greater Green Valley Community Emergency Response Team (CERT), Sheriff’s Auxiliary Volunteers (SAV), Sahuarita Volunteers in Police Service (VIPS), amateur radio associations, The Animal League of Green Valley and local civic groups.

 The Community Services Committee provides initiatives, guidance and coordination in areas not under the purview of other committees.
 It has broad latitude in developing new ventures to address developing needs.
-It is responsible for the Household Hazardous Waste collection held twice a year in Green Valley.
-It developed and installed the Dispose-a-Med system which provides safe, secure bins in each fire station for disposal of expired medications.
-For more about the Dispose-A-Med Program [Click here]
+It is responsible for the Household Hazardous Waste collection held in Green Valley.
+It developed and installed the Dispose-a-Med system which provides safe, secure bins in the Green Valley Sheriff’s station for disposal of expired medications.
+For more about the Dispose-A-Med Program [Click here].

 The Environmental Committee works on environmental quality and environmental issues that affect and/or concern the community with specific reference to: water, air, natural environmental areas, beautification of Green Valley and energy conservation.
 It serves as a community resource, studying environmental issues and preparing information sheets for the purpose of communicating with the media, governmental agencies and residents.

-Because of the important, high-level profile of governmental liaison, the three principal officers of GVC, President, and Vice Presidents, retain the incumbent authorities of government liaison.
+Because of the important, high-level profile of governmental liaison, the four principal officers of GVC, President, and Vice Presidents, retain the incumbent authorities of government liaison.

-The committee works with existing medical and health and related human services providers to assure the availability of a continuum of community and home-based support services.
+The committee works with existing medical, health and related human services providers to assure the availability of a continuum of community and home-based support services.
 It takes the lead in coordinating and maintaining a registry of social service and health-care providers.
-It ensures preventative and acute health care services are available in Green Valley.
-Current projects include Walk Across Arizona, support for the Volunteers Clearinghouse and the on-going cooperation among the Town of Sahuarita, medical centers and Green Valley to facilitate the establishment of a hospital in our Community.
+It ensures preventative and acute health care services are available in Green Valley such as the new urgent care center.
+Current projects include Walk Across Arizona, support for the Volunteers Clearinghouse and the on-going cooperation among the Town of Sahuarita, medical centers and Green Valley to facilitate the new Green Valley Hospital.

 Develops supportive relationships with prospective GVC members.
 By enhancing their understanding and appreciation of the Council’s role in the community, the Membership Liaison Officer encourages them to join.
 The MLO also helps to facilitate the application process, including review of CC & Rs and other community documents.

 The Nominating Committee, upon appointment by the President, prepares a slate of candidates for the offices of the Corporation.
-The slate is then presented to the Board of Representatives, in alternate years, at its first regular meeting in December.
-The slate is then voted on at the Board’s first regular meeting in March.
+The slate is then presented to the Board of Representatives, in alternate years, at its first regular meeting in October.
+The slate is then voted on at the Board’s next regular meeting in November.
 When a vacancy occurs in any elective office between regular elections, the committee recommends candidate(s) to the Board to fill the vacancy for the remainder of the unexpired term.